dereuromark/sandbox-docker/README.md

 ## Log out

 Type `exit;` and press enter.
-You can down the vms inside the root dir using `./down.sh`.
+You can down the containers from the root dir using `./down.sh`.